CEMETERY VISITS & TOURS

 Here are some places to eat along the way:

-Loie’s Cafe at the Maryhill Museum of Art is a lovely snack stop.
+Loie’s Cafe - open on the weekends at the Maryhill Museum of Art, is a lovely snack stop.

 Solstice Wood Fired Pizza, Cafe & Bar on the waterfront in Hood River, OR makes great pizza and has a full menu of salads, soups, pasta, and local brews on tap.

 Gorge in the Gorge has some other suggestions for good eats.

 Here are a few important tips to help you prepare for your visit: